ros2/ros2_documentation/source/Contact.rst

 * `Stack Exchange <https://robotics.stackexchange.com/>`__: Ask for support or discuss a problem

-* Issue tracker: Submit an issue or suggest an enhancement: <Placeholder link to new "Submitting an issue" article>
+* Issue tracker: Report an issue or suggest and enhancement.
+More information is in :doc:`Reporting an issue — how to <../The-ROS2-Project/Contributing/Contributing-to-code/Reporting-an-issue>`

 * :ref:`Discourse discussion boards <discussion-boards>`: Share ideas or discuss best practices